 And, of course, every castle needs a knight or two to protect it:

 The castle has a wonderful area showing off some of the many artifacts found during archaeological digs.
-I liked how many of these display cabinets were set up.
-It’s difficult to see in this photo, but they were actually suspended from wires from top to bottom.
+It’s difficult to see in this photo, but the display cabinets are actually suspended from wires from top to bottom.
 It gave them a delicate, “floating” appearance:

 Most of the rooms were very sparse and unfurnished.
-The chapel had some marvelous painted details though.
-The altar wasn’t overly decorated, but still lovely:
+The chapel had some marvelous painted details though:

 The view from the lower chapel basement looking up.
 Servants and commoners attended church services from the lower chapel.
 This kept them from entering the castle proper, or from interacting with the count and his family during church services.
 By the way, excavations in this section of the castle uncovered the remains of a square tower – the original Roman castellum.

 The columns at chapel level.
-The chapel was designed as a double oratory, meaning it had two floors so sound could travel to the lower chapel through the opening in the center.
+The chapel was designed as a double oratory.
+This means it had two floors so sound could travel to the lower chapel through the opening in the center.
 The chapel was dedicated to St. Anthony, and was the first church in Vianden.

 The chapel all looks quite freshly painted, doesn’t it?
 So why does the castle look a bit rough on the outside if it was inhabited for so long?
-Well, around the 15th Century the castle lost much of its importance and fell into disuse.
+Well, around the 15th Century, Vianden Castle lost much of its importance and fell into disuse.
 In 1820 it was partially demolished and left for ruin.
 In 1977 the State of Luxembourg acquired it.
 That’s when the real reconstruction began.
 It’s been a lengthy and costly process ever since.
 But well worth the effort, I would say.

-This is the Byzantine Gallery, with 6 trefoiled window openings overlooking the valley on one side, and four openings facing the west side.
+This is the Byzantine Gallery.
+It has 6 trefoiled window openings overlooking the valley on one side, and four openings facing the west side.